mwilborne/nudgepad/readme.md

 So a file /nudgepad/projects/foo.com/foo.html would be available at foo.com/foo.html

-There is also a private folder where all NudgePad conventions are stored and that looks like this:
+There is also a nudgepad folder where all NudgePad conventions are stored and that looks like this:

 - packages/ Contains Node.js packages to include onstart.
 Each package extends the app object.
 So your package should export one function which takes an express app object as a param and extends it.
 - pages/ Contains the pages for the project.
 Encoded in Space/Scraps